benweston/sandbox-infra/assets/README.md

 ### Contents

 - **Banners:** Header images used in READMEs (e.g., `banner.png`)
-- **Diagrams:** Architecture diagrams generated from tools like Lucidchart.
+- **Diagrams:** Architecture diagrams generated from tools like Lucidchart
-- **Screenshots:** Reference images for example outputs or console setups.
+- **Screenshots:** Reference images for example outputs or console setups

 ### Referencing Images